-On paper, securing a 100% loan to value (LTV) mortgage for a client with no income seems like an impossible task.
+On paper, securing a 100% loan to value (LTV) no income mortgage loan for a client seems like an impossible task.
 Whilst we regularly arrange mortgages for clients with unusual income structures, it is rare that we approached by clients with no income whatsoever.
 This is essentially a mortgage with no deposit, which is very unusual in the modern finance landscape.

 100% loan to value (LTV)